Hiring an Unlicensed Contractor

 Your house is more than an investment—it’s your home!
 The place where you relax, raise a family, and keep all your prized possessions.
-Naturally, you wouldn’t let just anyone work on such a space, but how do you pick the right person?
+Naturally, you wouldn’t let just anyone (especially an unlicensed contractor) work on such a space, but how do you pick the right person?
 Unfortunately, there are many unscrupulous “contractors” populating the home improvement field.
 One thing to look for when making your choice is an MHIC licensure.
 Not only does this carry a higher level of certification, but it also protects your home.
 Today, we’ll address some of the common problems that arise when you use someone without the proper credentials.

 Picture this: You get a quote that promises all of the renovations you wanted at a much lower price than the competitors.
 So, you pick that contractor and work begins as planned after you pay part or all of the quoted fees upfront.
 As the work progresses and unexpected issues arise, that budget starts becoming less and less realistic.
 Until, one day, your contractor just doesn’t show up.
 Any attempts to contact him/her and recover the money you’ve already spent are fruitless.
 What would you do?